 The walkways were originally designed to allow pedestrians to cross even while the bridge was raised.
 However, they ended up becoming a hangout for prostitutes and crime.
 Eventually, they were closed in 1910.
 Before being reopened as an exhibition to the public, many years later.

 Glass floor in the walkway

-These days a glass floor has been installed in the Walkway of the Tower Bridge, which you can walk out on and stand 42 metres above the River Thames.
+A glass floor has been installed in the Walkway of the Tower Bridge, allowing you to stand above the River Thames at a height of 42 meters.
 If you are anything like me, l cannot stand on glass and look down as it scares me senseless!
-Looks really cool though to look up at and see the people.
+It looks really cool though to look up at and see the people.

 The 2012 Olympic rings on Tower Bridge

 To celebrate the 2012 Olympics being held in London, the Olympic rings were suspended from the Walkway on Tower Bridge.
 To achieve this, the bascules needed to be fully opened and the bridge was closed both under and over for 12 hours while the 12-tonne rings were put in place.